Heart Murmurs in Pets: What You Need to Know

 What Happens Next?

-- Murmurs caused by heart disease may require medications to manage heart function, reduce fluid buildup, or control abnormal rhythms.
+• Murmurs caused by heart disease: Medications may help manage heart function, reduce fluid buildup, or control irregular heart rhythms.

 Your pet’s heart health is a team effort.
-Working closely with your vet and a veterinary cardiologist is the key to understanding your pet’s heart condition and developing a customized treatment plan for their best quality of life.
+By working closely with your veterinarian and a veterinary cardiologist, you can understand your pet’s condition and create a personalized plan to keep them happy, active, and comfortable.